DuncanUszkay1/meta/docs/index.md

 ### Add test data to a development store

 Developers can use [development stores](https://help.shopify.com/en/partners/dashboard/development-stores) to test their apps.
 Development stores have no products, customers or orders when they’re created.
-Shopify App CLI can quickly add dummy data to your development store so you can test your app more thoroughly.
+Shopify App CLI can quickly add example data to your development store so you can test your app more thoroughly.

 The `populate` command can add fake products, customers, and draftorders.
 The default number of items added is 10.
 You can specify a different number of items with the `--count` option.